Lotus 69 (Formula B 1971) car-by-car histories

 Formula B Lotus 69s in 1972

-Two mystery cars appear in 1972: Ted Coconis's car which was run alongside his father's and is likely to have been the ex-Fred Stevenson's 71/69.6.FB, and Derek Johnson's car which was seen just once at Sanair in May 1972 and is likely to be either Couture's 71/69.1.FB or McConnell's 71/69.3.FB.
-However, one of the Coconises appeared in Formula Ford in 1972, presumably the son, and that car was also said to be a Lotus 69, so maybe the team's second Lotus 69 was actually a Formula Ford.
+Two mystery cars appear in 1972: the Coconis family's second Lotus 69 which is likely to have been the ex-Fred Stevenson's 71/69.6.FB, and Derek Johnson's car which was seen just once at Sanair in May 1972 and is likely to be either Couture's 71/69.1.FB or McConnell's 71/69.3.FB.
+Note that one of the Coconises appeared in Formula Ford in 1972, presumably the son, and that car was also said to be a Lotus 69, so maybe the team's second Lotus 69 was actually a Formula Ford.

 It is important to note that a significant number of other Lotus Formula B cars remained unidentified.
-These include the cars of Harold Miller (Reseda, CA), which is almost certainly an older model; Jackie Burnett at Trois-Rivières in August 1971; Robert Rickard (New Cuyama, CA/San Jose, CA) in late 1971 and in 1972; Jack Bailey at Vacaville in April 1972; Dan Adley (Hamden, CT) at Lime Rock and Thompson in 1972; Ronald Light (Lebanon, PA) at Lime Rock; and Jim Anderson (Santa Ana, CA) in the IMSA Pro FB race at Las Vegas in July 1972.
+These include the cars of Harold Miller (Reseda, CA), which is almost certainly an older model; Jackie Burnett at Trois-Rivières in August 1971; Robert Rickard (New Cuyama, CA/San Jose, CA) in late 1971 and in 1972; Jack Bailey at Vacaville in April 1972; Ronald Light (Lebanon, PA) at Lime Rock; and Jim Anderson (Santa Ana, CA) in the IMSA Pro FB race at Las Vegas in July 1972.

 Driven by: Derek Johnson.
 First race: Sanair (R1), 28 May 1972.
 Only one recorded race.